cancerberoSgx/typescript-plugins-of-mine/typescript-plugin-ast-inspector/README.md

 # typescript-plugin-ast-inspector

 Tools to discover the AST of current TypeScript document.
-Oriented to TypeScript developers, specially those dealing Language Service Plugins
-Currently just two refactor tools: "print ast" and "print parent nodes"
+Oriented to TypeScript developers, specially those dealing Language Service Plugins.
+The one that stands most is "evalCode" that let the user write code in the guest editor that is evaluated host tsserver.
+Almost a developer tools experience.
+Other auxiliary  tools are "print ast" and "print parent nodes"

+## Eval code

+This is the most important tool and probably will be maintained in its own project- but for now is here.
+TODO: youtube video and screencasts.

 ## Print AST